jjvanzon/JJs-Reference-Architecture/api.md

 ### AJAX

+`AJAX` is a way to (re)load part of a web page, so the whole page does not have te be reloaded.
+This may make the user interface smoother, than using just full (re)loads.

-For `AJAX`'ing partial web content, our team made our own wrapper `AJAX` methods, around calls to `jQuery`, so we could `AJAX` with a single code line and handle both partial loads and full reloads the same way.
-Saved quite a few lines of JavaScript code.
+For `AJAX'ing` such partial web content, our team made our own wrapper `AJAX` methods, around calls to `jQuery`, so we could `AJAX` with a single code line and handle both partial loads and full reloads the same way.
+Saved quite a few lines of `JavaScript` code.

 Our strategy was to prefer full loads, so we could keep most logic in the `C#` realm.
 This before resorting to `AJAX` calls.
 See [First Full Load – Then Partial Load – Then Native Code](patterns.md#first-full-load--then-partial-load--then-native-code).

 ### JavaScript / TypeScript

+`JavaScript` is a programming language with a wide range of applications.
+Originally it was mostly run in web browsers to optimize the user experience.

 `JavaScript` was less preferred as an architectural choice. `JavaScript's` weak type system played a role.
 The strange behavior and trickiness in `JavaScript` (part due to this weak typing) gave it less appeal.

-The idea behind `MVC` was logic on the server-side.
+For web, other technology was preferred in this architecture: The idea behind `MVC` was logic on the server-side.
 Views were in `Razor`.
 Best to keep most logic `C#` was the idea.

 `JavaScript` would easily get bloated, getting out of hand from a maintainability perspective, was the opinion.
 In `C#` you could refactor, upon which lots of the `JavaScript` might break unexpectedly, with an error message tucked away in some console window, instead of right in your face.